MadBomber/htm/.architecture/decisions/adrs/009-never-forget-explicit-deletion-only.md

 **Decision Makers**: Dewayne VanHoozer, Claude (Anthropic)

+---

+## ⚠️ UPDATE (2025-10-28)

+**References to TimescaleDB compression in this ADR are now historical.**

+After initial struggles with database configuration, the decision was made to drop the TimescaleDB extension as it was not providing sufficient value for the current proof-of-concept applications.
+The never-forget philosophy remains unchanged, but storage growth is now managed through standard PostgreSQL archival strategies instead of TimescaleDB compression policies.

+See [ADR-001](001-use-postgresql-timescaledb-storage.md) for details on the TimescaleDB removal.

+---

 ## Context

 Traditional memory systems for LLMs face a critical design decision: when should memories be deleted?